Explainer: Evaluation of Financial Assistance to Greece

 How will the exercise be conducted?

-Following approval, the evaluation will be carried out in the second half of 2019 and the beginning of 2020.
-The aim is to present its findings and recommendations to the Board of Governors at the June 2020 Annual Meeting.
+The evaluation will be carried out in the second half of 2019 and the beginning of 2020.

 How does the ESM implement the evaluator’s recommendations?